Jean Castex

-Jean Castex ([ʒɑ̃ kastɛks]; born 25 June 1965) is a French politician who was the country's Prime Minister from 3 July 2020 to 16 May 2022.
-He was a member of The Republicans (LR) until 2020, when he joined La République En Marche!
-(LREM).
-Castex served for twelve years as mayor of the small town of Prades prior to his appointment as Prime Minister by President Emmanuel Macron.
-He resigned his post in May 2022.
+Jean Castex ([ʒɑ̃ kastɛks]; born 25 June 1965) is a French politician who served as Prime Minister of France from 3 July 2020 to 16 May 2022.
+He was a member of The Republicans (LR) until 2020.
+Castex served for twelve years as mayor of the small town of Prades prior to his appointment as prime minister by President Emmanuel Macron.
+He resigned his post ahead of the 2022 legislative election.
+He has been president of the state-owned RATP since November 2022.